awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 What is true, however, is that the compression ratio for the higher order bitmaps will be insane.
 They will compress to almost nothing, because the assumption is that the vast majority of sales are <= $100, and therefore the higher order bitmaps will be almost entirely 0s.

 Therefore it's a little hard to estimate the I/O cost for this plan.
 Not considering compression, it's the same as plan 2.
-But give, the compression, I think there would be significant disk savings.
-(And now, that I think about it, the higher order bitmaps could use a RID-list.)
+But given the compression, I think there would be significant I/O savings.
+(And actually, the higher order bitmaps could use a RID-list.)

 Maybe down to ~75,000 bytes?
 I'm not exactly sure.